TotallyNotNero/totallynotnero/README.md

 --> **SwiftBot**

 Currently, SwiftBot is a Discord bot programmed in Swift utilizing the SwiftDiscord library.
+It is the first Swift discord bot - to my knowledge - supporting a command handler, event handler and music handler, all in the same bot!
 This bot is in alpha and private for now, however will later sport many amazing features and commands.

 --> **Senior Moderator for BACON ARMY**